You Had Me at Howdy

-While thinking and dreaming about this blog—yes, the idea came to me in the middle of the night—I couldn’t shake the feeling that a blog about inclusiveness, including posts by our employees, would be a worthwhile endeavor.
+While thinking and dreaming about this blog—yes, the idea came to me in the middle of the night—I couldn’t shake the feeling that a blog about inclusiveness, featuring posts by our employees, would be a worthwhile endeavor.
 My hope is that you will get to know the amazing employees of Howdy Homemade, their likes, their dreams and their hopes.

-Pause.....Ok I’m back.
+Pause...Ok, I’m back.

 Jack wanted a bath!
-Oh you don’t know who Jack is?
+Oh wait, you don’t know who Jack is?
 Maybe you do know him and if you do you also know he is by far the coolest Nielson.
 Jack is my son with multiple disabilities and is one of our employees you will get to know.

-I also have this strong feeling to start by introducing my family as privately as possible for they did not ask to be part of this blog.
+I also have this strong feeling to start by introducing my family…as privately as possible for they did not ask to be part of this blog.

-My husband and I met in high school, unless you ask him…he is convinced he fell in love with me when we were 8.
+My husband and I met in high school, unless you ask him!
+He is convinced he fell in love with me when we were 8.
 Another story for a different blog!
 He went on to serve an LDS mission and I continued my schooling, which tells you we are members of the Church of Jesus Christ of Latter-Day Saints.